5 Things to Know About the macOS Big Sur 11.2.3 Update

 macOS Big Sur 11.2.3 Update: What’s New

 Apple’s point updates (x.x.x) typically bring bug fixes to the company’s Mac line, but macOS Big Sur 11.2.3 doesn’t have any known fixes on board.
+It doesn’t have any new features either.

 Instead, macOS Big Sur 11.2.3 is focused on patching up a potential security risk.
 You can read more about that change over on Apple’s website.